Making Facebook stories for pages doesn’t have to be hard. And it just might be your best chance of surviving

 Snapseed for iOS and Android allows you to filter and decorate your images.
 It includes a selection of filters, text tools, and photo editing tools so that you can make your story elements pretty before you upload them.

-If you are an Instagram story users you’ll be familiar with Boomerang as it’s built into the story app.
+If you are an Instagram story user, you’ll be familiar with Boomerang as it’s built into the story app.
 You can also get the standalone Boomerang for iOS and Android to create short looping videos to add to your stories.

-Hyperlapse is a timelapse app from Instagram that is available for iOS users only.
+Hyperlapse is a timelapse app from Instagram available for iOS users only.
 It will speed up your videos for humour or to represent time passing.

 If you are an Android user you may have a timelapse option built into your camera or you can use Hyperlapse form Microsoft to get the same effect.

 Want more helpful, actionable content like this?
 Subscribe to the Agorapulse newsletter, and get the most recent blog posts and news about the social media channels you use most.